GitMirroring/gnuboot/website/pages/faq.md

 Intel themselves even admitted it, publicly.

-Why is the latest Intel hardware unsupported in GNU Boot? {#intel}
+Why is the latest Intel hardware unsupported in GNU Boot?
 -----------------------------------------------------------

 It is unlikely that any post-2008 Intel hardware will ever be supported in